 Husqvarna recommends a bar length between: 13″ to 24″

-What makes this special is that it’s not too large, like the 460 Rancher, and not too small.
-In fact, I’m tempted to say the Husqvarna 555 is just right for homeowners who need the power for felling trees, bucking, limbing or cutting firewood.
-The choice is yours — this sits squarely in the middle, enabling it to be used in a wide range of applications.
+What sets the Husqvarna 555 apart is its perfect size.
+It’s not too large, like the 460 Rancher, and not too small.
+In fact, it’s just right for homeowners who need the power for various tasks such as felling trees, bucking, limbing, or cutting firewood.
+This chainsaw sits comfortably in the middle, making it versatile for a wide range of applications.

 One of the best old school professional chainsaws for the money.